christianvuye/christianvuye/README.md

 - 🏎️ **functional analyst:** barely survived corporate life at Honda but learned a lot
 - 🤖 **ai:** ai has been a way to unleash my creativity and build and explore more
 - 🔬 **perpetual learner:** always have 3-5 side projects exploring new technologies, and another 3-5 courses and books that I've started but not finished 🫣
+- ☕ **caffeine addict:** i should really go on a detox but the withdrawal would be brutal 💀
 - 😼 **curiosity killed the cat:** hopefully it won't do that to me

 ---